-In order to be a pro blogger, you have got to have your ear to the ground.
+To be a pro blogger, you have got to have your ear to the ground.
 Now I don’t mean grabbing your laptop and blogging in the fetal position on the floor.
 Being a pro blogger means being in-the-know with what is going on on other websites and letting your followers easily gain access to your work as it’s posted.
-In order to become a pro blogger it’s essential to think about your feed.
+To become a pro blogger, it’s essential to think about your feed.
 Google’s free tool Feedburner is an easy way to create RSS Feed for your blog.
 The blogger who allows users to follow his feed, is setting himself up on a path to great exposure on the web.
-There is an endless amount of free tools that are similar to Feedburner, but in my humble opinion this is the most simple and efficient tool to get the job done.
+There is an endless amount of free tools that are similar to Feedburner, but in my humble opinion, this is the most simple and efficient tool to get the job done.

-- Change Feednburner Email subject to make it more effective
+- Change Feedburner Email subject to make it more effective

 Still confused about the difference between “there” and “their”?
-After The Deadline is a free blogging tool that makes sure you come out sounding smart.
+Grammarly is a free blogging tool that makes sure you come out sounding smart.
 Any pro blogger knows that the key to online success is to write like a professional.
-When it comes to double checking your grammar this free tool is the best for bloggers.
-After The Deadline can be used as a browser extension, WordPress Plugin or Open Office, so this guy can be around to help you out no matter where you are blogging from.
+When it comes to double checking your grammar, this free tool is the best for bloggers.
+Grammarly can be used as a Chrome browser extension or Microsoft word, so this guy can be around to help you out no matter where you are blogging from.

 As a pro blogger, you email inbox can quickly spiral into a never ending list of unfamiliar names, and contacts.
 Before you let that scare you, know that there is an easy free tool that can help make your life a little less complicated.
 Rapportive allows you to get an inside look at who is behind the email address.
 This free blogging tool can allow you to manage your email contacts, and allow you to get easily connected to the social media profiles of the emailers.
 Rapportive is sure to cut the investigating time in half, or perhaps get you a closer look at who has been sending you all those e-love letters.

 Before you start mail blasting, I would recommend you give this free blogging tool a look.
 Email marketing can be a tricky game, and unless you have a pocket full of gold coins to spend on a professional campaign, making your emails stand out can be a challenge.
-With MailChimp, you get a free, and creative tool that allows you to design the perfect email to shoot to your followers.
-So whether you are an amateur or semi-professional blogger looking to go pro, MailChimp is definitely worth a try so that your emails don’t get overlooked.
+With Aweber, you get a 30 days free, and creative tool that allows you to design the perfect email to shoot to your followers.
+So whether you are an amateur or semi-professional blogger looking to go pro, Aweber is worth a try so that your emails don’t get overlooked.

 No matter how great a Word Wizard you are, sometimes spelling it out just won’t get the point across.
-With Awesome Screenshot you can take a picture of the image on your screen, add in some snazzy circles and arrows in order to make sure the message you are trying to convey is clear.
+With Awesome Screenshot, you can take a picture of the image on your screen, add in some snazzy circles and arrows to make sure the message you are trying to convey is clear.
 This free tool is especially useful for the tech blogger, or reviewer who is planning to post a step by step tutorial.
-Whatever the point may ultimately be, sometimes a picture is in fact worth a thousand words.
+Whatever the point may ultimately be, sometimes a picture is, in fact, worth a thousand words.

 So there you have it, my top 15 free blogging tools to help you become a pro blogger.
 Of course, there are so many other tools out there, and just because they didn’t make it onto this list doesn’t mean they aren’t good.
 Ultimately, becoming a pro blogger takes more than just downloading a few good services from the net.
 Although, for any blogger on the road to going pro, this list of freebies will certainly help you along the way.
 Here are some more blogging tools for your reference: